Ongoing road construction in Allen County

 This is a list of ongoing construction projects in Allen County.

-— Kromer Road will be closed between US 30 and California Road.
-Sweetwater Traffic will have access from the north, and Integer Traffic will have access from the south.
-The road is scheduled to reopen Friday, June 14th. (weather permitting.)

-— Fairfield Avenue will have lane restrictions between Bass Street and Baker Street while crews work on utility lines.
-The work is scheduled to be complete Thursday, May 30th. (weather permitting)

-— Lane restrictions begin on April 23rd along North Clinton Street and Edgewood Avenue near the split with Lima.
+— Starting April 23rd, lane restrictions were put in place along North Clinton Street and Edgewood Avenue near the split with Lima.
 Crews will be working on the water mains there.
 For more information click here.

-— Edgewood Avenue will have a single lane restriction between North Clinton Street and Lima Road.
-That work will be complete by Friday, June 7th. (weather permitting)

 — Westbound Ferguson Road and northbound Ardmore Avenue will be closed between Bluffton Road and Airport Expressway.
 Westbound Ferguson will be open to Fort Wayne International Airport only.
 The closure is expected to last through August 9th. (weather permitting)